awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-ac.md

 ## Configuring Access Policies<a name="es-ac-creating"></a>

-+ For instructions on creating or modifying resource\- and IP\-based policies in Amazon ES, see [[ERROR] BAD/MISSING LINK TEXT](es-createupdatedomains.md#es-createdomain-configure-access-policies)\.
++ For instructions on creating or modifying resource\- and IP\-based policies in Amazon ES, see [Configuring Access Policies ](es-createupdatedomains.md#es-createdomain-configure-access-policies)\.

 + For instructions on creating or modifying identity\-based policies in IAM, see [Creating IAM Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html) in the *IAM User Guide*\.